JuliaOpt/juliaopt.github.io/developersmeetup/index.md

 June 12-16, 2017, at Sloan School of Business, Massachusetts Institute of Technology

-The meetup is sponsored by the MIT Sloan Latin America Office.
+The meetup is sponsored by the <a href="http://mitsloan.mit.edu/office-of-international-programs/mit-sloan-latin-america-office/">MIT Sloan Latin America Office</a>.

 ## Purpose